gperdrizet/PUBSUM/pubsum/benchmarks/model_quantization/NOTES.md

 Error named symbol not found at line 117 in file /mmfs1/gscratch/zlab/timdettmers/git/bnb/csrc/ops.cu
 ```

-First, looks like we are stuck with 'slow 8-bit matmul' because of the age of our GPUs, we can test it anyway.
-Also 4-bit should work, I'm my reading on the bnb github repo, all GPUs support 4-bit.
+First, looks like we are stuck with 'slow 8-bit matmul' because of the age of our GPUs, but we can test it anyway.
+Also 4-bit should work, in my reading on the bnb github repo, all GPUs support 4-bit.

 Next, looks like bnb had some trouble finding libcudart.so seems like maybe it's because our CUDA install is not in the virtual environment.
 Seems like it gets found eventually, so leave it alone for now.